xoriors/claude-agent/README.md

 # weather_dev_buddy

-Sample on how you can consume any REST API from an OpenAPI file and save data to MongoDB and generate Java code for this too, using Claude Cod,e without knowing the API structure or writing any code
+Sample on how you can consume any REST API from an OpenAPI file, save data to MongoDB and generate Java code for this too, using Claude Code, without knowing the API structure or writing any code.

 # What you can do

-- add MCP server for any REST API with OpenAPI specs
+- Add MCP server for any REST API with OpenAPI specs
-- we have a preset MCP server for mongodb
+- We have already configured MCP servers for `weather` API and `mongodb`
-- discover what we can do with the API
+- Discover what we can do with the API
-- simple flow how consume the API without knowing the structure
+- Simple flow on how to consume the API without knowing the structure
-- saving the data to mongodb
+- Saving the data in mongodb
-- a more complex example with a flow that requires several API calls
+- A more complex example with a flow that requires several API calls
-- generate code from the flows
+- Generate code for the above flows

 ## Start the container